saltstack/salt-bootstrap/README.rst

 For example, when installing Salt on Ubuntu 17.10, the bootstrap script will setup the repository for Ubuntu 16.04 from `SaltStack's Ubuntu repository`_ and install the 16.04 packages.

+Non-LTS Ubuntu releases are not supported once the release reaches End-of-Life as defined by `Ubuntu's release schedule`_.

 Other Linux distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~